timothyshambra/Vision-2023/challenge/five.md

-# 5. Build confident, empowered multi-disciplinary teams
+# Challenge - 5.
+Build confident, empowered multi-disciplinary teams

 >“Technology is a product of the culture that builds it. ” - Kellan Elliott-McCrea, former Chief Technology Officer, Etsy